RSE-Sheffield/REMO/README.md

-# REMO - Replay with Modification
+# REMO: Deterministic Scenario Record and Replay with Modification for ADS Debugging in CARLA

 ## Prerequisites
 - Carla 0.9.15